 Qahwaji et al. (2008) applied ANN (the Cascade Correlation Neural Network algorithm) as well as Support Vector Machines (SVM) techniques to predict CMEs based on the properties of flares (intensity, duration, duration of decline/growth).
-While promising, the approach suffers from several issues: False positives; use of only M/X-class flares; and the neglect of erupting filaments/prominences.
-More fundamentally, for our purposes, it is not obvious how this connection between flares and CMEs can improve our ability to predict B_z .
-On the other hand, within the framework of an ensemble approach, it straightforward to include the prediction as an input, allowing a statistical model to tune the weights.
+While promising, the approach suffers from several issues, including false positives, the use of only M/X-class flares, and the neglect of erupting filaments/prominences.

 The most common error in using ANNs is a lack of respect for the complexity of the models they are capable of generating (whilst still being only visible as a "black box" to the user).
 To understand this more clearly, consider the analogy of the curve-fitting problem: Intuitively, we invoke "Occam's razor", that is, the principle of parsimony, and choose the lowest-order polynomial that still fits our data.
 The main challenge is that the nonlinear models that the ANN built to reflect our data are so complex that they must be treated as a "black box."
 This often leads to the creation of ANNs that show excellent results during the training phase (interpolation), but which perform poorly when applied to the prediction of future, or unseen data (extrapolation).
 The greater the number of hidden layers, or even nodes in the ANN, the higher the risk.
-This problem is well known in fields outside Solar Physics (Astion et al., 1993; Alman & Ningfang, 2002; Tetko et al., 1995), leading researchers to validate the quality of their ANN using the entire error of the training charts and not simply a single error measure (Figure 3(c)).
+This problem is well known in fields outside Solar Physics (Astion et al., 1993; Alman & Ningfang, 2002; Tetko et al., 1995), leading researchers to validate the quality of their ANN using the entire error of the training charts and not simply a single error measure (Figure 3(b)).
 In our investigation, we will monitor our ANNs for such errors and minimize their impact.

-2.4.2.2 Pattern Matching Approaches: A precursor to the pattern matching approaches that we plan to incorporate into analysis was developed by Chen et al. (1996).
+2.4.2.2 Pattern Matching Approaches: A precursor to the pattern matching approaches that we plan to incorporate into our analysis was developed by Chen et al. (1996).
 Their insight relied on identification of well-defined and coherent MC structures.
 They suggested, and presented examples whereby certain classes of long-duration events could be identified at 1 AU by in-situ spacecraft relatively early through the rotation of the large-scale magnetic field and the trailing portion (up to 80%) could be predicted by extrapolating a sinusoidal pattern forward in time.
-Particularly for flux ropes whose axes are located in the ecliptic plane and points along the azimuth direction, the variation in B_z approximates a \pm sine function.
+Particularly for flux ropes whose axes are located in the ecliptic plane and points along the azimuth direction, the variation in B_z approximates a ±sine function.
 If the helicity of the event is such that a northward excursion of B_z occurs first, a reliable prediction of both the timing and magnitude of the all-important southward excursion can be made.
 Although this may appear to limit the applicability of this technique to a certain class of events, it is precisely this signature that results in the largest geomagnetic consequences.
-We will develop several refinements to this basic idea, including flux-rope fits to real-time data and machine learning concepts, such as pattern recognition in the proposed work.
+We will develop several refinements to this basic idea, including flux-rope fits to real-time data and machine learning concepts, such as pattern recognition.